Suicide Prevention

 - There are over 700 suicides each year in Minnesota.
 (MDH)

-- Over the last two decade, adult suicide rates have increased.
+- Over the last two decades, adult suicide rates have increased.
 (MDH)

 - In 2022, suicide was among the top 9 leading causes of death for people ages 10–64.
 Suicide was the second leading cause of death for people ages 10–14 and 25–34.
 (CDC)